-The Careers Office is located near the Hall which is close to the Wairau Road entrance to the school.
+The Careers Department is located in M1 and the Careers staff are in the offices adjacent to M1, close to the Gernhoefer Administration Centre.
 All students are able to request one-to-one career counselling sessions which can be scheduled during the school day.
-Forms to request an appointment are available on the counter in the Careers Office.
-Careers staff are available before and after school, at interval and at lunchtime to assist with enquiries.
-Parent/caregiver enquiries are also welcome.
+Forms to request an interview are available outside the Careers Office in the green letterbox.
+Careers staff are available before and after school, at interval and at lunchtime to assist with inquiries.
+Parent/caregiver inquiries are also welcome.
 Appointments can be arranged so that parents/caregivers can attend with their daughter.

 - Explore options for future pathways